Qayamat: City Under Threat: Plot

-Rachit suffers from severe mental trauma, the effects of which can be seen every 12 hours, whereby he starts hallucinating and sees odd shadows everywhere.
+Rachit suffers from severe mental trauma, the effects of which can be seen every 12 hours, whereby he starts hallucinating and seeing odd shadows everywhere.
 He has even lost his power of speech due to this.
-These effects are taken away, when Sapna, who is arrives at the CBI headquarters, calls him on a walkie-talkie and assures him of her true love and the fact that she is indeed alive.
+These effects are taken away, when Sapna, who arrives at the CBI headquarters, calls him on a walkie-talkie and assures him of her true love and the fact that she is indeed alive.
 This is enough for Rachit as he gets up and single-handedly takes out all of Ali and Abbas's men, one by one.
 Sheetal escapes captivity and joins Rahul and Rachit.

-Rahul is able to disarm the missiles one by one and kills Gopal.
+Rahul is able to disarm the missiles one by one and kill Gopal.
 However, while Rachit is taking out his remaining men and beating his brother, Ali gets to the last missile and tries to release it.
 Laila captures Rahul on gunpoint, saying she will kill Rahul if Rachit does not leave Abbas.
 Rahul asks Rachit to let him die, but, Rachit shoots Rahul in the leg.
 Rahul falls down, and Rachit shoots Laila in the head, killing her.
 Abbas tries to escape, but Rachit kills him.
 Rachit disarms the last missile and kills Ali.
 Thus, the city of Mumbai and the hostages are saved in the nick of time.
 Maharashtra's corrupt Home Minister is arrested and Rashid is killed in an air strike.
 At the end of the film, Rachit reunites with Sapna and reveals that he can talk.